Lemon Butter Tilapia

 • Taste the lemon butter sauce and adjust as needed.
 Is it too lemony?
 Melt a little more butter and stir in.
 Does it need more salt?
 Add a pinch.

-• Use a cast-iron skillet to sear the fish for a nice crust and great distribution of heat.
-But any other skillet you have would work as well.
+• Use a cast-iron skillet to sear the fish for a nice crust and even heat distribution.
+But any other skillet would work as well.

-Also, see my recipe for Lemon Pepper Tilapia.
+Also, see my recipe for Lemon Pepper Tilapia and for a baked tilapia recipe, check out my Garlic Butter Tilapia.

 What To Serve With Lemon Butter Tilapia